-Participants need to arrive in Fort Simpson with First Air, or before 12 noon with their own vehicle.
-Following a pick-up at the airport, your guide will hold a pre-trip orientation with lunch at the MacKenzie Rest Inn.
-Personal clothing and bags not required for the trip can be left in our van and our driver will bring them to our base.
-These will be waiting for you at Blackstone Territorial Park upon completion of your trip.
-Charter flight to Virginia Falls. (weather permitting) This breathtaking flight takes us over the Nahanni Range, the Ram Plateau and then up the Nahanni River to Virginia Falls.
+Participants need to arrive in Fort Simpson (Lįįdłįį Ku ́e) with First Air, or before 12 noon with their own vehicle.
+Following a pick-up at the airport, your guide will hold a pre-trip orientation with lunch.
+Personal clothing and bags not required for the trip can be left at our base.
+After final preparations our Charter flight to Virginia Falls will depart (weather permitting).
+This breathtaking flight takes us over the Nahanni Range, the Ram Plateau and then up the Nahanni River to Virginia Falls.
 We will camp at the Falls for the first night and will have time to explore and take photographs from the many promontories overlooking the Falls.

 With a full day to explore Virginia Falls and its surroundings there are many options of what to get up to.
 Seek the rewarding views that come with summiting Sunblood Mountain, walk to little explored vantage points of the Falls or simply settle into a slower pace of life and take in all this wilderness wonderland has to offer.
 Your guides will also lead a canoeing skills session to ensure everyone receives one-on-one canoe instruction letting everyone enjoy a great nights sleep with peace of mind.